Life can become too busy without us seeing it coming.

 Col. 3:23 NLT Work willingly at whatever you do, as though you were working for the Lord rather than for people.

 If you read these verses in context, it’s a warning against being lazy or not doing your work as well as you are able.
 It’s not an encouragement to work to the point of being hectic.
+Is there a good balance in your work life?

-Discontent.
-That seems to be a harsh word but it definitely something to consider.
+Discontentment seems to be a harsh word but it definitely something to consider.
 Here’s what the Bible says about being discontent:

 I Timothy 6:8-10 6.
 Yet true godliness with contentment is itself great wealth.
 7 After all, we brought nothing with us when we came into the world, and we can’t take anything with us when we leave it.
 8 So if we have enough food and clothing, let us be content.
 9 But people who long to be rich fall into temptation and are trapped by many foolish and harmful desires that plunge them into ruin and destruction.
 10 For the love of money is the root of all kinds of evil.
 And some people, craving money, have wandered from the true faith and pierced themselves with many sorrows.
 (NLT)